algolia/algolia-cli-old/readme.md

 ##### Notes:

-- `<sourceFilepath>` and `<transformationFilepath>` arguments can be absolute or relative paths.
+- `<sourceFilepath>` may target a file or a directory of files.
+- JSON files must contain an array of objects.
+- CSV files must have a `.csv` extension.
+- `<transformationFilepath>` requires a path to a transformation file.
+See [example file](transformations/example-transformations.js).
-- If your system has limited memory resources or if you run into heap allocation errors, consider reducing `<maxconcurrency>`.
+- If your system has limited memory resources or if you run into heap allocation errors, consider reducing `<maxconcurrency>` to `1`.
 - Make sure you only import JSON or CSV files.
 Don't accidentally try to import hidden files like `.DS_Store`, log files, etc. as they will throw an error.
 - Command assumes each file contains an array of JSON objects unless the file extension ends with `.csv`.
-- CSV to JSON conversion performed using [csvtojson](https://www.npmjs.com/package/csvtojson).
+- CSV to JSON conversion performed using [csvtojson](https://www.npmjs.com/package/csvtojson) package.

 ### 4. Export | `export`